StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 into your `/opt/stackstorm/configs/logicmonitor.yaml` configuration file.

 * The Access ID is entered into the configuration file's `access_id`field.
-* The Access Key is a secret that is should be entered into the configuration file's `access_key` field using
+* The Access Key is a <b>SECRET</b> that is should be entered into the configuration file's `access_key` field using
   StackStorm's [dynamic configuration values](https://docs.stackstorm.com/reference/pack_configs.html#configuring-a-user-scoped-dynamic-configuration-value)
   .
-The access key is secret and should never be exposed.
+The access key should never be exposed or visible in any files or logs.

-## Sensor & StackStorm API Key
+## Sensor & StackStorm API Key & Payload

 The LogicMonitor Pack launches a sensor on port 5000 that authenticates every request with StackStorm using a [StackStorm API Key](https://docs.stackstorm.com/authentication.html#api-keys).